yusufyusie/math-magicians/README.md

 # 📖 Math-Magicians <a name="about-project"></a>

-**Math-Magicians** is a Single Page Application (SPA) that allows users to make simple calculations and read a random math-related quote.
+**Math-Magicians** is a single-page application (SPA) that allows users to make simple calculations and read a random math-related quote.

 ## 🛠 Built With <a name="built-with"></a>